flatironinstitute/finufft/docs/install.rst

 Installation
 ============

-There are two main ways to compile the CPU library from source: via CMake (the recommended modern way, being more platform-independent, and also the only way to build the GPU library), or via a GNU ``makefile`` (which has various settings for linux, OSX, Windows).
+There are two main routes to compile the CPU library from source: via CMake (the recommended modern way, being more platform-independent, and also the only way to build the GPU library), or via a GNU ``makefile`` (which has various settings for linux, OSX, Windows).
 We currently support both, and detail them in that order in the text below.
 The only requirement is a C/C++ compiler supporting OpenMP and the C++17 standard.
+FINUFFT builds with no issues on Linux and MacOS using any compiler, and in our experience (as of 2024), GCC13 gives the best performance.
+We do not recommend any GCC version prior to 9, due to vectorization issues.

 .. note::
-  There are two choices of FFT library for the CPU build:
+  There are now two choices of FFT library for the CPU build:

     * `FFTW3 <https://www.fftw.org>`_ (its single- and double-precision libraries must then already be installed), or
     * `DUCC0 FFT <https://gitlab.mpcdf.mpg.de/mtr/ducc>`_ (which is automatically installed into the ``deps`` subdirectory by CMake or GNU make).

-  Both are available via CMake and via GNU make.
-Currently FFTW3 is the default in both routes, since DUCC0 is new as of FINUFFT v2.3 and not so well tested.
+  Both are available in either CMake or GNU make build routes.
+Currently FFTW3 is the default in both routes, since DUCC0 is new as of FINUFFT v2.3 and not as well tested.
 DUCC0 is from the same author as `PocketFFT <https://gitlab.mpcdf.mpg.de/mtr/pocketfft>`_ (used, for instance, by `scipy <https://scipy.org/>`_); however, DUCC0 FFT is more optimized than PocketFFT.
 Choosing DUCC0 also exploits the block-sparsity structure in 2D and 3D transforms, and is generally faster than FFTW3 in those cases.
 In 1D, the relative speed of FFTW3 and DUCC0 varies depending on `N` and the batch size.
 DUCC0 has no plan stage, whereas FFTW3 requires a plan stage.
 Some idea of their relative performance can be found in `this discussion <https://github.com/flatironinstitute/finufft/pull/463#issuecomment-2223988300>`_.
 We encourage the power user to try switching to DUCC to see if it is faster in their setting.

 If you cannot get FINUFFT to compile, as a last resort you might find a precompiled binary for your platform under Assets for various